Introduction

 5. HVAC System Malfunctions

-An efficient heating, ventilation, and air conditioning (HVAC) system are vital for comfortable living in Dubai’s extreme temperatures.
+An efficient heating, ventilation, and air conditioning (HVAC) system is vital for comfortable living in Dubai’s extreme temperatures.
 Inspectors may find issues with operational efficiency or outdated systems.

 Addressing the Problem

-• Routine Maintenance: Schedule regular HVAC maintenance should include cleaning filters and checking ducts to improve performance.
+Routine Maintenance: Schedule regular HVAC maintenance including filter cleaning and duct checks.

-• Upgrade When Necessary: If the system is older than a decade, consider investing in energy-efficient models to save on utility bills.
+Upgrade When Necessary: If the system is older than 10 years, consider investing in energy-efficient models.

-• Air Quality Checks: Test indoor air quality regularly to ensure the HVAC system is not degrading air quality.
+Air Quality Checks: Test indoor air quality to ensure the HVAC system is not contributing to poor air quality.

 6. Pest Infestation